acp29/iboot/README.md

 ## Development roadmap

+* Add ability to `ibootci` to calibrate confidence interval limits like in `bootknife` (not just calibrate central coverage)
+* Create a new function for permutation tests on independent and paired/matched data samples
 * Create a simple and efficient progress bar for the functions in this package
 * Add function to param folder to calculate D statistic from KS-test (with input format suitable for `bootnhst`, `iboottest` and (`i`)`bootci`)
 * Add the ability to perform stratified jackknife resampling in `jack`